-Justification: The separate sub-section for fills and credits has been incorporated into the and recorded by a dedicated camera or motion activated dedicated camera that provides coverage with sufficient clarity to identify the chip values and the amounts on the fill and credit slips.
-Controls provided by a computerized fill and credit system may constitute an adequate alternative to viewing the amounts on the fill and credit slips.
+- (3) The cage or vault area in which fills and credits are transacted shall be monitored and recorded by a dedicated camera or motion activated dedicated camera that provides coverage with sufficient clarity to identify the chip values and the amounts on the fill and credit slips.
+Controls provided by a computerized fill and credit system may constitute an adequate alternative to viewing the amounts on the fill and credit slips. - (t) Fills and credits.